 Sometimes after a long day, you just want to climb in bed and go to sleep… but your spouse has other ideas!

 Differences in sexual desire are very normal.
-Usually there is one high desire and one low desire spouse in a marriage – sometimes desires are equal, but not very often.
-Normally, the husband is high desire and the wife low desire, but there is nothing wrong if it’s the other way around!
+Usually, there is one high desire and one low desire spouse in a marriage – sometimes desires are equal, but not very often.
+Normally, the husband is a high desire and the wife low desire, but there is nothing wrong if it’s the other way around!

 We want you to be aware of how these differences in desire can affect your marriage.

 On a side note before we start; we are making the assumption that the difference in desire is NOT due to one or both spouses engaging in sexual activity outside of marriage, whether that’s masturbating to porn, or having an affair, and so on.
 Those are issues that need to be dealt with, but outside the scope of today’s post.